MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/display/iommu-dma-remapping.md

 Some drivers might require CPU access to the memory during a [**MapApertureSegment2**](/windows-hardware/drivers/ddi/d3dkmddi/ns-d3dkmddi-_dxgkarg_buildpagingbuffer) call.
 This functionality is optionally provided via another [**MapApertureSegment2.CpuVisibleAddress**](/windows-hardware/drivers/ddi/d3dkmddi/ns-d3dkmddi-_dxgkarg_buildpagingbuffer) parameter.
 This address is a kernel-mode virtual address that is valid as long as the allocation is mapped into the aperture segment.
 That is, this address will be freed immediately after the corresponding **DXGK_OPERATION_UNMAP_APERTURE_SEGMENT** call for the same allocation.

-This address might not be required for all allocations, and so a [**MapApertureCpuVisible** flag was added to the allocation flags](/windows-hardware/drivers/ddi/d3dkmddi/ns-d3dkmddi-_dxgk_allocationinfoflags_wddm2_0) to indicate when it's needed.
+This address might not be required for all allocations.
+The [**MapApertureCpuVisible**](/windows-hardware/drivers/ddi/d3dkmddi/ns-d3dkmddi-_dxgk_allocationinfoflags_wddm2_0) flag was added to the allocation flags to indicate when this address is required.

 If **MapApertureCpuVisible** isn't specified, **MapApertureSegment2.CpuVisibleAddress** is NULL for **DXGK_OPERATION_MAP_APERTURE_SEGMENT2** operations.